Shadowy-22/React-Notes-App/README.md

 # React Notes App

-This is a simple web-based notes application built with React-MDE, Firebase, Vite, and React-Spit.
+This is a simple web-based notes application built with React-MDE, Firebase, Vite, and React-Split.

 ## Features